auraoupa/grand-challenge-adastra-ORCA36/eORCA05/README.md

 temperature (CT) and relative salinity should be transformed to absolute salinity (SA).
 This last point is achieved using [mk_teos10.sh](BUILD/INITIAL_COND/mk_teos10.sh)  script.
 Finally, Sea Surface Salinity fields are extacted from the 3D files, using [mk_sss.sh](BUILD/INITIAL_COND/mk_sss.sh)

+> Many additional files are required for running a realistic simulation: Forcing files of various type, including
+> atmospheric files and associated weight files, continental fresh water input files such as  runoff files, calving
+> and iceshelves melting files.
+If we use geothermal heating we also need data file and respective weight file
+> for that.
+Information of the chlorophyl concentration is also used for light penetration scheme associated
+> with solar radiative flux.
+In addition, the simulation requires specific setting files  for defining T/S
+> restoring, enhanced bottom friction, enhanced lateral friction as well as files giving an appropriate
+> information about the distance to the coast used in the SSS restoring procedure.
+Following paragraphs
+> are dedicated to the building of these files.

+### Weight files:
+Weight files are used in NEMO as far as the 'interpolation on the fly (IOF)' is concerned.
+This procedure can be used when input files correspond to a regular geographic grid.
+Resulting interpolation can be either bilinear or bicubic.
+In general, bilinear interpolation is used, except for wind components where bicubic interpolation is preferred.
+If fact, the curl of the wind stress is a relevant variable in the wind forcing; using bicubic interpolation allows to have continuous first derivative (hence the curl).
+Weight files are computed with the `WEIGHT TOOL` following [this procedure](BUILD/WEIGHT/README.md).
+This tool is using only grid information: input regular grid and output NEMO grid (likely irregular).
+The weights are used for atmospheric forcing, geothermal forcing and chlorophyl concentration used in for the light penetration scheme.

+### Runoff file

+### Calving file

+### Ice shelve melting file

+### Restoring file

+### Bottom friction file

+### Lateral friction file (AKA shlat2d files)

+### distance to coast file.